awodey/awodey.github.io/longindex.md

 ## Lecture notes and slides

 - [Univalence in &infin;-topoi.](www.andrew.cmu.edu/user/awodey/talks/CT2020-21.pdf)
-Slides from a lecture at the conference _Category Theory 2020->21_, held in Genoa, Italy, August-September 2021.
+Slides from a lecture at the conference _Category Theory 2020->21_, held in Genoa in August-September 2021.

 <details>
 	<summary>more...</summary>

-- [Quillen model structures on cubical sets.](www.andrew.cmu.edu/user/awodey/talks/HoTT2019.pdf) Slides from a lecture at the conference _Homotopy Type Theory 2019_, held at CMU, July 2019.
+- [Quillen model structures on cubical sets.](www.andrew.cmu.edu/user/awodey/talks/HoTT2019.pdf) Slides from a lecture at the conference _Homotopy Type Theory 2019_, held at CMU in July 2019.

 - [Intensionality, Invariance, and Univalence.](www.andrew.cmu.edu/user/awodey/talks/skolem.pdf)
-Slides from the 2019 _Skolem Lecture_, held in Oslo, April 2019.
+Slides from the 2019 _Skolem Lecture_, held in Oslo in April 2019.

-- [Impredicative Encodings in HoTT (or: Toward a Realizability ∞-Topos).](www.andrew.cmu.edu/user/awodey/talks/BigProofs.pdf) Slides from a lecture at the Isaac Newton Institute Program _Big Proof_, held in Cambridge, July 2017.
+- [Impredicative Encodings in HoTT (or: Toward a Realizability ∞-Topos).](www.andrew.cmu.edu/user/awodey/talks/BigProofs.pdf) Slides from a lecture at the Isaac Newton Institute Program _Big Proof_, held in Cambridge in July 2017.

 - [A Cubical Model of Homotopy Type Theory.](www.andrew.cmu.edu/user/awodey/preprints/stockholm.pdf) Notes from a series of lectures to the Stockholm Logic Group, held in June 2016.